coleifer/peewee/docs/peewee/querying.rst

 ``INSERT`` and ``DELETE`` queries.
 Specifying a ``RETURNING`` clause allows you to iterate over the rows accessed by the query.

+By default, the return values upon execution of the different queries are:

+* ``INSERT`` - auto-incrementing primary key value of the newly-inserted row.
+  When not using an auto-incrementing primary key, Postgres will return the new row's primary key, but SQLite and MySQL will not.
+* ``UPDATE`` - number of rows modified
+* ``DELETE`` - number of rows deleted

+When a returning clause is used the return value upon executing a query will be an iterable cursor object.

+Postgresql allows, via the ``RETURNING`` clause, to return data from the rows inserted or modified by a query.

 For example, let's say you have an :py:class:`Update` that deactivates all user accounts whose registration has expired.
 After deactivating them, you want to send each user an email letting them know their account was deactivated.